ndw/saxon-gradle/README.md

 ## Options

 Options are specified with methods on the task.
+In addition to the individual options, each task has an `options` option that accepts a map of option-name/value pairs.
+This is a convenient way to share options across several tasks.

 ### Saxon options